benmoran56/esper/README.rst

 Adding and Removing Processors
 ------------------------------
-You have already seen examples of adding Processors in an eariler section.
+You have already seen examples of adding Processors in an earlier section.
 There is also a *remove_processor* method available:

 * World.add_processor(processor_instance)